rlautan/recras-wordpress-plugin/readme.md

 **Note**: this setting only applies to contact forms, not to "new style" online booking.

 ### Styling
 No custom styling is applied by default, so it will integrate with your site easily.
-If you want to apply custom styling, see `style.css` for all available classes.
+If you want to apply custom styling, see `css/style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!
 Styling for the date/time picker can be based off of `datetimepicker/bootstrap-material-datetimepicker.css`.
 Be sure to make any changes in your own theme, as this file may be overwritten when a new version of the plugin is released.

 ### Cache